Adam Podlesh: 2007 season

-Podlesh was drafted by the Jacksonville Jaguars in the fourth round of the 2007 NFL Draft with the 101st overall pick.
+Podlesh was selected by the Jacksonville Jaguars in the fourth round of the 2007 NFL draft with the 101st overall pick.
 In his rookie season, Podlesh appeared in all 16 regular season games and two playoff games.
 On September 9, in his NFL debut against the Tennessee Titans, Podlesh had five punts for 211 net yards in the 13–10 loss at EverBank Field.
 Against the Tampa Bay Buccaneers, Podlesh had eight punts for a season-high 364 net yards in the 24–23 victory.
 Podlesh would make his playoff debut against the Pittsburgh Steelers in the Wild Card Round of the playoffs.
 In the 31–29 victory, he had four punts for 200 net yards.
 The next week, the Jaguars faced off against the 16–0 New England Patriots in the Divisional Round.
 In the 31–20 defeat, Podlesh had one punt for 50 yards.
 Although this was only his rookie season, Podlesh would never appear in another playoff game.

 Overall, in the 2007 season, Podlesh had 54 punts for 2,249 net yards for a 41.65 average.